SolidFuel/Utility/docs/INSTALLATION_GUIDE.md

 ## MacOS

 ### Installer
-A dmg style installer is provided that works for both intel and arm architectures.
+A pkg style installer is provided that works for both intel and arm architectures.
 All version from 10.15 to 14.1 are supported.

-Download the file `solidUtility_VX.X.X_macos-universal.dmg`.
+Download the file `solidUtility_VX.X.X_macos-universal.pkg`.
 Double click on the file and follow the directions given.